-Important Notice Regarding the Availability of Proxy Materials for the 2020 Stockholders' Meeting to Be Held on June 16, 2020 at the offices of Cooley LLP at 3175 Hanover Street, Palo Alto, CA 94304, and, via live webcast at www.virtualshareholdermeeting.com/SIBN2020.
+Important Notice Regarding the Availability of Proxy Materials for the 2021 Stockholders' Meeting to Be Held on June 10, 2021 via live webcast at www.virtualshareholdermeeting.com/SIBN2021.
 You will need the 16-digit control number provided on the proxy or information card in order to gain access to the Annual Meeting by live webcast.